kirkins/Twilio-mass-SMS/README.md

 *This is a reupload of a GitHub repo I had downloaded.
 The user who originally uploaded danielohanessian has either deleted account or been deleted, so I am re-posting.*

+**IMPORTANT NOTE:** If you want to use this be sure to slow down the speed with which SMS are sent!
+If you use the default speed your account will quickly be banned.
+I may update it to go slower by default at a later time.

 # Mass Texting
 Using www.twilio.com, use this repository to very easily send massive amounts of texts with no hassle.